leonardomendix/docs/content/en/docs/studio/page-editor/_index.md

 Widgets are single user-interface elements that can be configured.

-You can  most of the non-custom widgets when adding them on a page.
-For more information on how to configure widgets, see .
+You can [quickly configure](/studio/page-editor-widgets/#quick-config) most of the non-custom widgets when adding them on a page.
+For more information on how to configure widgets, see [Widgets](/studio/page-editor-widgets/).

-You can update widgets in the .
+You can update widgets in the [Widget Overview](/studio/settings-widget-overview/).

 ### 5.2 Building Blocks {#building-blocks}